A common question we often ask ourselves before purchasing a space heater to keep us warm during the winter season is, “Do space heaters save money?”

 - Plug the space heater into the wall outlet rather than into an extension cord.

 - Buy a safe space heater that has a tip-over switch so that when it accidentally tips over it shuts off automatically.
+Also, consider a wall mountable unit that’s the safest unit available.
+See our electric wall heater reviews for recommendations.

 - Use a bathroom safe heater in wet rooms that include a GFCI plug.